 The focus of political attention is now on the make up of the new cabinet.
 The government has, since October 1993, been based on the coalition of the post-Communist and "Peasant" parties.
 This is to continue now.

 Several post-communist politicians said yesterday that cabinet changes will be "limited," implying continuity of personnel.
 But it is known that the "Peasants" party has demanded the replacement of at least two key post-communist ministers - Justice Minister Jerzy Jaskiernia and Privatization Minister Wieslaw Kaczmarek.

 Jaskiernia has been strongly criticized by the Peasants Party, as well as all opposition groups, for allegedly biased handling of Kwasniewski's electoral problems and investigations into spy allegations against Prime Minister Jozef Oleksy.
 He is likely to leave the cabinet.
 Kaczmarek has apparently offended Peasant Party activists with his energetic approach to privatization.
 But post-communist leaders, including Kwasniewski himself, have insisted that he stays on the job.

 Other changes are possible as well.
 Cimoszewicz is reported by the Polish media today to have hinted at the appointment of "two or three non-political ministers."
 No names have been mentioned, however.

 The formation of a new cabinet could take several days.
 Negotiations between the coalition partners reportedly are continuing today.

-least neutralizing, the long-lasting political crisis prompted by the Oleksy spy scandal.
+But it seems already, with the selection of Cimoszewicz, that the post-communists may have taken a major step toward ending, or at least neutralizing, the long-lasting political crisis prompted by the Oleksy spy scandal.